 Christian

-Before relocating to the Caribbean island of Sint Maarten in 2017 for 2 years, I completed a lot of barista courses at the Koffieschool in Utrecht – an SCA certified training center founded by Joost Leopold.
-I had planned on opening my own coffee store on St Maarten but hurricanes and circumstances changed and now I’m back in the Netherlands with a different plan.
+Before relocating to the Caribbean island of Sint Maarten in 2017 for 2 years, I completed a lot of barista courses.
+I attended these courses at the Koffieschool in Utrecht.
+It is an SCA certified training center founded by Joost Leopold.
+I had planned on opening my own coffee store on St Maarten but hurricanes and circumstances changed my plans.
+Since 2019 I’m back in the Netherlands with a different plan.

-I want to continue to work as a barista, learn as much as I can and try to improve on what I’m taught.
-Most of all, I want to discover just how good I really am.
+I want to continue to work as a barista, learn as much as I can, help others and try to improve on what I’m taught.
+Most of all, I want to discover more of the science behind coffee.

 Bio

 Coffee has been my life line for decades, the smell would wake me up whenever my parents would brew a pot.
 Working part-time in Food&Beverage since 2006, I’ve unknowingly narrowed my field of flavors and odors from chef in the kitchen to sommelier at the dining table to barista with coffee since 2016.
 SCA Certified since 2017.
 With a background in chemistry, understanding the brew methods was very easy for me.
-Combined with an insatiable curiosity for knowledge, I strive to learn even more about the world of coffee.
-Currently building up experience to participate in the Dutch Brewers Cup 2024 and perhaps WBrC 2027!
+Together with an insatiable curiosity for knowledge, I strive to learn even more about the world of coffee.

 Best equipment for becoming a serious home barista: